leomarquine/php-etl/docs/Extractors/Csv.md

 # CSV Extractor

-The csv extractor can be used to get data from comma separated files with or without a header row.
+Extracts data from comma separated files with or without a header row.

 ## Options